xregistry/spec/core/spec.md

     values used that is not part of the `enum` set MUST generate an error.
     When not specified the default value is `true`.
 This attribute has no impact when `enum` is absent or an empty array.
+  - When not specified, the default value is `true`
   - Type: Boolean
   - OPTIONAL
 - `attributes."STRING".readonly`